rohankvats/molecule-ui/.github/PULL_REQUEST_TEMPLATE.md

 <!---
 Hello!
-And thanks for contributing to Evergreen 🎉
+And thanks for contributing to MolecularUI 🎉

 We appreciate the time you took to open this pull request.
 Please take a couple more minutes to document your pull request to ensure we can quickly review it and provide you feedback.